sverrep/foundations-project/README.md

-The idea is to make a platforming game where a character manoeuvres around a created world while trying to reach the end.
+The website is a platforming game where the goal is to reach the end of the level without falling of the platforms on the map.
+To move and jump use the arrow keys.

+To connect to the website use the ip: 35.246.245.50

 Struggles: